tidev/titanium-docs/docs/api/titanium/ui/window.md

         $.index.animate(a);
     }

-Note that to animate an Android heavyweight window while you open it, you need to follow a specific procedure which is explained below in "Heavyweight Window Transitions in Android".
+Note that to animate an Android window while you open it, you need to follow a specific procedure which is explained below in "Window Transitions in Android".

 ### iOS Platform Notes